-Issuance Date: 04/09/2010
+Issuance Date: 08/15/2019

-UC San Diego recognizes its role as a leader in the community with regard to sustainable policies and practices.
+A. UC San Diego recognizes its role as a leader in the community with regard to sustainable policies and practices.
 With the adoption of this policy, UC San Diego demonstrates its intention to insure responsible stewardship of the environmental resources under its influence.
 This policy sets forth standards and organizational processes for the acquisition and disposition of vehicles in the most cost-effective and environmentally sustainable manner possible, while insuring UC San Diego’s fleet remains in compliance with all applicable Federal and State rules and regulations.

-In accordance with the UC Policy on Sustainable Practices, UC San Diego will implement a practical cost effective strategy for purchasing the cleanest and most efficient vehicles reasonably available.
+B. In accordance with the UC Policy on Sustainable Practices, UC San Diego will implement a practical cost effective strategy for purchasing the cleanest and most efficient vehicles reasonably available.

-In implementing this policy, UC San Diego’s Fleet Manager has the authority and responsibility for acquisition and disposition of all campus vehicles.
+C. In implementing this policy, UC San Diego’s Fleet Manager has the authority and responsibility for acquisition and disposition of all campus vehicles.
 The Fleet Manager is responsible for insuring all vehicle procurements meet the requirements of the cited references.

-In planning the acquisition of campus vehicles, requesting departments and divisions will work with the Fleet Manager to procure vehicles that best meet the needs of the user, the requirements set forth in cited references and campus sustainability goals.
-All new or used vehicles procured for campus business will reduce green house gas emissions to the lowest level possible, while increasing fuel economy and reducing operating costs.
+D. In planning the acquisition of campus vehicles, requesting departments and divisions will work with the Fleet Manager to procure vehicles that best meet the needs of the user, the requirements set forth in cited references and campus sustainability goals.
+All new or used vehicles procured for campus business will reduce greenhouse gas emissions to the lowest level possible, while increasing fuel economy and reducing operating costs.

 The following practices and procedures shall be implemented in meeting the goals and objectives of this policy.